The Sisterhood Of Support

 Where YOU Are Priority

 JoAnn Russell, RN, BSN, MS. Founder and developer of the Married To A Sex Addict and Sisterhood Of Support websites.
-JoAnn brings her years of experience in crisis counseling in Home Care and Hospice to support the women who visit her sites.
+JoAnn brings her almost two decades of experience in crisis counseling in Community Domestic Abuse programs and Home Care and Hospice to support the women who visit her sites.
 As both a Partner and a trauma survivor JoAnn offers a unique support system based on her own experiences and enhanced with the thousands of stories from the Partners who have shared on her websites as well as a vast amount of scientific research.
 Her two decades of experience as a journalist and web developer have allowed her to bring a unique blend of factual information, support and insight to Partners of sex addicts.

 How It All Started